Baby Point: History

-Baby's heirs lived at Baby Point until 1910, when the government acquired the land with the intention of establishing a military base and barracks at the site.
+Many streets in this neighbourhood are named after Baby's family.
+His heirs lived at Baby Point until 1910, when the government acquired the land with the intention of establishing a military base and barracks at the site.
 The government eventually changed their plans and sold the land to a developer named Home Smith, who began developing a subdivision in 1912.
 Home Smith would later develop a residential area across the Humber, The Kingsway.

 The neighbourhood was part of the former City of York before the amalgamation of Toronto in 1998.
 The area began as two independent municipalities.

 In 2010, local merchants formed the Baby Point Gates Business Improvement Area (a board under the City of Toronto) which runs along Jane St from Montye Ave in the north, to Lessard Ave in the south, and along Annette St from Jane St in the west, to Windermere Ave in the east.

 In July 2020 temporary plaques were placed on Baby Point Rd. and in front of the Baby Point Club informing the residents their neighbourhood is named in honour of an important local historical figure that fought to keep slavery and was a slave owner himself.
 It became a topic of social justice discussion on Twitter by local activists.